GameServerManagers/LinuxGSM-Docs/features/multiple-game-servers.md

 ### Use cases

-* You want to run the same game server on different maps or game modes, you have no mods at all and want to save some disk space
+* You want to run the same game server on different maps or game modes and you want to save some disk space
 * You have a server template, a common base with some mods or configuration that you want to slightly decline in different versions by using a different config file
 * You're on a budget and have very limited disk space, but you just want to run multiple instances of the same game
 * Your server has a low bandwidth and you are running a lot of game servers off of it, this method will allow you to update multiple instances at once